xcube-dev/xcube/README.md

 * Feature: WMTS GetFeatureInfo
 * Feature: collect Path entry of any Dataset and observe if the file are modified, if so remove dataset from cache to force its reopening.

-# Steps to create own Data Cube

-In order to create a suitable Data Cube for your needs, there are some questions which need to be answered before hand.

-1. Find appropriate grid for cube:
-    * Which region needs to be covered by the data cube?
-    * At which resolution should the data cube be?

-    &rarr; Use `xcube grid` to determine a suitable bounding box which includes the region of interest and is fixed to a global grid.

-2. Decide on variables to be included:
-    * Are all variables needed?
-If not, select the ones to be included.
-    * Should specific pixels be masked out based on pixel expressions?

-3. Decide on chunking:
-    * The chunking should depend on your needs

-    &rarr; This website might be helpful when deciding about the chunk sizes:  https://docs.dask.org/en/latest/array-chunks.html

-4. Decide on the Data Cube output name and output path.

-5. For creating a growing Data Cube with each input file, select the append mode.

-6. Use configuration file for generating your Data Cube:
-    * You might not want to place all settings for your data cube within the command line, you could use the parameter `-c, --config` and pass the above settings within a yaml-file.
-    Example for a configuration file: [dcs4cop-config.yml](examples/dcs4cop-config.yml)

-    * The parameter, which can be used within the configuration file are:
-        * input_files
-        * input_processor
-        * output_dir
-        * output_name
-        * output_writer
-        * output_size
-        * output_region
-        * output_variables
-        * output_resampling
-        * append_mode
-        * sort_mode